How to Advertise on Facebook

-- Event Responses: Increase attendance to your events.
+- Event Responses: Increase attendance at your events.

-- Messages: Connect with your customers and give them intent to buy.
+- Messages: Connect with your customers and give them the intent to buy.

-- Catalog Sales: Connect your Facebook ads to a product catalog that feature products they are most likely to buy.
+- Catalog Sales: Connect your Facebook ads to a product catalog that features products they are most likely to buy.

 - Store Traffic: Attract local customers to brick-and-mortar locations.

 Note: Your ads are pre-selected for “Auction,” which gives you control over bid strategy to control cost per result and how to spend your budget efficiently.

 Once you have decided on your campaign objective, you can choose to split test and optimize your budget:

 - Split Test: This allows you to test the creative elements of your ad, such as text, images, placement, audience, and delivery optimization.

 - Campaign Budget Optimization: This allows you to set an even distribution of your budget per day or throughout the entire duration of your campaign.
 You can control the amount used for each ad set.

 Remember that you can’t use Split Test and Campaign Budget Optimization.